Settings for WooCommerce Bookings are all found under Bookings > Settings as of version 1.13.

 In the Bookings Settings, the following global availability rules are added:

-By default, Global availability rules take priority over product level availability rules and product availability rules take priority over resource priority rules.
+By default, Store availability rules take priority over product level availability rules and product availability rules take priority over resource priority rules.

 - For more information on setting up availability rules, see: Creating a Bookable Product.

 - For more examples, go to the other Use Cases.

 To control how Bookings displays the timezone to customers: